 In this article, you’ll find three actionable “resolutions” to better position your business, so you can overcome new challenges and leverage new opportunities in 2021.

 1. Take steps now to ease your cash crunch

-- Businesses that had access to cash reserves fared better in 2020 than those that faced financial stress even before the pandemic hit.
-If 2020 has left your business financially strapped, take these steps now to shore up your finances:
+Businesses that had access to cash reserves fared better in 2020 than those that faced financial stress even before the pandemic hit.
+If 2020 has left your business financially strapped, take these steps now to improve your business financial management and shore up your finances:

 - Review your cash flow: Before you can effectively address financial challenges, you have to understand your cash flow.
 Create a 2021 cash flow projection that uses best-, likely- and worst-case scenarios for revenue and expenses based on what you’ve learned in 2020.
 For example, a worst-case scenario would include business closures, if that scenario was relevant to your business in 2020.

 If you’ve taken on new loans or renegotiated terms on outstanding debt recently, be sure that these terms are reflected in your new cash flow projections.

 - Increase your liquidity: Essentially, liquidity refers to how quickly you can get cash for goods or services.
 In accounting terms, it also indicates how quickly or easily you can meet financial obligations with the liquid assets — typically, cash — available to you.

 There are a few ways to increase your business’s liquidity.
 One is to reduce expenses to free up cash.
 For example, if you have excess inventory, see if you can find a bulk buyer.
 Ask for better terms from your suppliers and offer incentives for your customers to pay faster.
 If you have excess space, see if you can share, renegotiate or move to reduce overhead.

 Another way is to generate new revenue.
 If, for example, you’ve been meaning to open an online store but are waiting until you have time to perfect your Shopify or Etsy skills, don’t wait.
 An imperfect store is still more profitable than nothing.